govau/design-system-site/content/components/inpage-nav/accessibility/grayscale.md

 ---

-How the inpage nav are viewed with total colour blindness.
+How the inpage navs are viewed with total colour blindness.